-Consult a medical professional by visiting the Beaumont Street Surgery.
+Consult a medical professional by visiting the 28@Northgate Health Centre.

 Telephone: 01865 311 811.

-If you wish to be accompanied to the Surgery, a Junior Dean or a member of the Middlebury-CMRS staff can go with you.
+If you wish to go to the surgery, a Junior Dean or member of the M-CMRS staff may be able to come with you.

 You can also contact the resources below for both emotional and legal support:

 Freephone helpline: 0808 802 9999 (12 - 2.30pm, 7 - 9.30pm)

 Nightline, 16 Wellington Square, Oxford.
 Tel: 01865 270270 – is open from 8.00 p.m. – 8.00 a.m. every night during university term and during the week immediately before and after each term.
 They are a sympathetic listening and information service, run by students for students, to share any problem no matter how large or small.

 Samaritans, 60 Magdalen Road, Oxford.
 Tel: 01865 722122 – offer a 24 hour confidential listening service, especially for those who are despairing or suicidal.
 The office is also open from 8.00 a.m.–10.00 p.m.